Skip to main content

 Alcohol consumption can significantly disrupt male hormonal balance through several mechanisms.
 It places a direct toxic load on the liver, impairing its ability to metabolize and excrete hormones, including estrogen.
 This can lead to a buildup of estradiol in the bloodstream.

 Furthermore, some studies suggest that alcohol can increase aromatase activity, directly promoting the conversion of testosterone to estradiol.
-It can also lower by exerting a toxic effect on the Leydig cells in the testes.
+It can also lower testosterone production by exerting a toxic effect on the Leydig cells in the testes.
 The combined effect is a potent disruption of the T/E ratio.

 Psychological stress is another powerful modulator.
 Chronic stress leads to persistently elevated levels of cortisol.
 Cortisol and testosterone have a complex relationship.
 High cortisol can suppress the release of gonadotropin-releasing hormone (GnRH) from the hypothalamus, which in turn reduces the signal for testosterone production.